veeramarni/redux-bootstrap-example/README.md

 An example to showcase how to use [redux-bootstrap](https://github.com/redux-bootstrap/redux-bootstrap).

 ## How to run this example?

+> :warning: Please ensure that you are using the latest version of Node.js.

 To build and run this example you will need to do the following:

 Install the Webpack development server: